 Why Do Cookies Require Policies?

 While their data-gathering nature can be helpful in many applications, it can also pose a privacy risk if used improperly.
-Several data privacy regulations require websites to obtain user consent before storing and accessing cookies, as well as have a policy outlining their practices.
+Several data privacy regulations require websites to obtain user consent before storing and accessing cookies (cookie consent), as well as have a policy outlining their practices.
+You can use a Consent Management Platform like CookieFirst for that.

 No, cookie policies aren’t the same thing as privacy policies.
 The latter can be a part of the former, though.
 We’ll explain more below.